-I made a walnut and rocket pesto as the restaurant did but found it way to bitter so I’m not including the recipe here.
-Perhaps I should have used regular rocket (arugula) vs wild rocket which has a more pungent taste, but a good store-bought option such as Pesto Princess will be perfect.
+I made a walnut and rocket pesto as the restaurant did but found it way too bitter so I’m not including the recipe here.
+Perhaps I should have used regular rocket (arugula) vs wild rocket which has a more pungent taste, but a good store-bought option such as Pesto Princess would be perfect.
 A sprinkle of toasted sunflower seeds finishes this off with a couple of fresh rocket leaves.
-If you live in Cape Town you can experience this delicious dish at Open Door.
-It’s the ‘Greenbelt’ on their breakfast menu.

 I don’t have a recipe for this because you can easily knock this together without one, but these are the elements of the dish from the bottom up:

 - Ripe avocado sliced (1/4 – ½ and avo per large slice of toast)

 - Wilted baby spinach leaves (cook for about 1 minute)

 - Crispy fried egg (or egg cooked any way you like) – see method above

 - Rocket pesto or other pesto of your choice

 - Sprinkle of chilli flakes or chilli sauce